QiuShui1012/breeze-bounce/README.md

 ***Technical Info***
 - Block becomes inflated for 80 ticks when struck by a Wind Charge
+- Block is flammable and can be ignited by Lava
 - Custom Sounds
   - When Player jumps
   - When Player bounces all sides